ThunderHeavyIndustries/TablaRasa/README.md

 => |  Ka  Din  |  Tin  Dha3  Ka  |  Te  The2  |  Ta  The  The2  |
 ```

-This will return a string of "desired_output_length" based on a Markov analysis of the "composition" passed.
+"gen_markov_comp" will return a string of "desired_output_length" based on a Markov analysis of the "composition" passed.
 Currently this only supports a "markov_depth" of 1
 ```Ruby
 gen_markov_comp composition, desired_output_length, markov_depth